 5. Size and Durability of Components

-During the evaluation of SCBA, what if I showed you the inside of my SCBA and the size/durability of the components?
-Would that make you feel comfortable smashing yourself through a small opening during a profile move?
+During the evaluation of SCBA, what if you saw the inside of the SCBA and the size/durability of the components?
+Would that make you feel more comfortable when smashing yourself through a small opening during a profile move?

 6. Financial Comfort

 What is the real cost of an SCBA?
 Notice the word cost and not price.
-The right SCBA might not be priced lower than everyone, but over the course of the life, it will cost you less to own.
+The right SCBA might not be priced lower than everyone, but over the course of its life, it will cost you less to own.
 Does it make you feel comfortable knowing that you made a decision that the next 15 years’ worth of firefighters and officers will thank you for when their budgets get pinched even tighter?
-You may not care about budgets in your job, until they have to start cutting other resources you need to fulfill mandatory SCBA overhauls.
+You may not care about budgets in your job, until they start cutting other resources you need to fulfill mandatory SCBA overhauls.

 7. Unnecessary Mandatory Overhauls

 Who wants to replace components just for the sake of replacing components?
-You have enough to worry about with your job, let alone worrying about whether you performed an overhaul to the SCBA.
+You have enough to worry about with your job, let alone worrying about whether you performed a manufacturer-mandated rebuild to the SCBA.
 Invest in SCBA designed to stand the test of time.
-Choose a manufacturer that has some of the finest technicians in the industry working on this equipment just in case something goes wrong.
-With testing procedures performed by a Scott certified technician every year, as required by NFPA 1852 Standard on Selection, Care and Maintenance of Open-Circuit Self-Contained Breathing Appartus (SCBA), our SCBA just keep working.
+Choose a manufacturer that has some of the finest technicians in the industry working on your equipment, just in case something goes wrong.
+With simple tests performed by a 3M Scott certified technician every year, as required by NFPA 1852 Standard on Selection, Care and Maintenance of Open-Circuit Self-Contained Breathing Appartus (SCBA), our SCBA just keep working.